PWDR Instrument Parameters subdata tree item (Powder Diffraction)

 A single menu is provided with the selection of instrument parameters.

-• Calibrate: performs calibration of position dependent instrument coefficients from indexed peak positions.
+Calibrate: performs calibration of position dependent instrument coefficients from indexed peak positions.

-• Reset profile: resets the values for the instrument parameters to the default values shown in parentheses for each entry.
+Reset profile: resets the values for the instrument parameters to the default values shown in parentheses for each entry.

-• Load profile...: loads a GSAS-II instrument parameter file (name.instprm), replacing the existing instrument parameter values.
+Load profile...: loads a GSAS-II instrument parameter file (name.instprm), replacing the existing instrument parameter values.
 All refinement flags are unset.

-• Save profile...: saves the current instrument parameter values in a simple text file (name.instprm); you will be prompted for the file name – do not change the extension.
+Save profile...: saves the current instrument parameter values in a simple text file (name.instprm); you will be prompted for the file name – do not change the extension.
 This file may be edited but heed the warning to not change the parameter names, the order of the parameter records or add new parameter records as this will invalidate the file.
 You may only change the numeric values if necessary.
 You can change or add comment records (begin with '#').

-• Save all profile...: saves multibank histogram instrument parameters into a single instprm file.
+Save all profile...: saves multibank histogram instrument parameters into a single instprm file.
 Suitable for neutron TOF instruments.

-• Copy: this copies the instrument parameters shown to other selected powder patterns.
+Copy: this copies the instrument parameters shown to other selected powder patterns.
 If used, a dialog box (Copy parameters) will appear showing the list of available powder patterns, you can copy the instrument parameters to any or all of them; select 'All' to copy them to all patterns.
 Then select 'OK' to do the copy; 'Cancel' to cancel the operation.
 The copy will only work for instrument parameters that are commensurate with the one that is shown, e.g. single radiation patterns will not be updated from Kα1α2 ones.

-• Copy flags: this copies the instrument parameter refinement flags shown to other selected powder patterns.
+Copy flags: this copies the instrument parameter refinement flags shown to other selected powder patterns.
 If used, a dialog box (Copy refinement flags) will appear showing the list of available powder patterns, you can copy the instrument parameter refinement flags to any or all of them; select 'All' to copy them to all patterns.
 Then select 'OK' to do the copy; 'Cancel' to cancel the operation.
 The copy will only work for instrument parameters that are commensurate with the one that is shown, e.g. single radiation patterns will not be updated from Kα1α2 ones.

-• You can choose to refine any instrument coefficients, but this is discouraged, except for generating instrumental profiles for a NB: In certain circumstances some choices are ignored e.g. Zero is not refined during peak fitting.
-Also, some choices may lead to unstable refinement, e.g. Lam refinement and lattice parameter refinement.
-Examine the 'Covariance' display for highly correlated parameters.
+Note that you can change any of the instrument coefficients and the instrument peak widths plot will be updated to show the effect of the change on overall peak widths.
+Note that while the software does allow you to refine any of the instrument coefficients, refinement of these terms is discouraged, except for generating instrumental profiles for calibration.
+NB: In certain circumstances some refinement choices are ignored: e.g. Zero is not refined (or used) during peak fitting.
+Also, some parameter choices may lead to unstable refinement, e.g. combining refinement of Lam (wavelength) and lattice parameter.
+In Rietveld fitting, examine the 'Covariance' display for highly correlated parameters.

 What is plotted here?